Vice President of Enrollment Management, Athletic Director, Title IX Deputy Coordinator and Title IX Investigator

 Assistant Professor of Physician Assistant Studies, Clinical Coordinator

 Interim Provost, Vice President of Academic Affairs

 Interim Director of Admissions, Head Sprint Football Coach

 Administrative Assistant - College of Business, College of Health, Science, Technology & Mathematics, and College of Humanities, Education & Social Sciences

 Assistant Professor of Education; Chair, School of Education

 Emily Hypes Rosier received a Bachelor of Arts degree in Musical Arts from Alderson Broaddus in 2005.
-That same year, she married her college sweetheart, Joshua Rosier, also an AB Alumnus.
+That same year, she married her college sweetheart, Joshua Rosier, an AB Alumnus.
 They now have two children, Noah and Willow.
-She started at AB in June 2007 working part time in the Advancement Office as Music Schedule Coordinator and part time in the Registrar’s Office as Administrative Assistant to the Registrar.
-In fall 2012, she moved to full time in the Registrar’s Office as Assistant Registrar.
+She started at AB in June 2007, working part-time in the Advancement Office as Music Schedule Coordinator and part-time in the Registrar’s Office as Administrative Assistant to the Registrar.
+In the fall of 2012, she moved to full-time in the Registrar’s Office as Assistant Registrar.

 “My favorite thing about AB is the people and the community.
-Although there are a lot of things that have changed since my time as a student, it still feels like home.”
+Although many things have changed since my time as a student, it still feels like home.”